Skip to content

 re-frame.schemas (declarative — no imperative surface)

 Schema-attached slot props.
-Per EP-0015 these are the one and only classification route for owner-local schema'd data — machine :data-schema, resource :data-schema / :params-schema, an HTTP request's :decode schema (one owner, one route) — and they drive schema-validation error-trace redaction.
-They are not a public route for durable app-db classification (the frame owns that per 015 §Schemas describe shape); the boot hydrators above survive only as an internal migration importer for the app-db case.
+These are the one and only classification route for owner-local schema'd data — machine :data-schema, resource :data-schema / :params-schema, an HTTP request's :decode schema (one owner, one route) — and they drive schema-validation error-trace redaction.
+They are not a route for durable app-db classification (that rides the four commit-plane effects per 015 §Schemas describe shape); the schema→registry hydrators (populate-elision-from-schemas! / populate-sensitive-from-schemas!) are removed (see the removal note above).

 Surface Kind Purpose Owner